Streampunk/macadam/README.md

 console.log(macadam.deckLinkVersion());
 ```

+### Modes and formats

+The Blackmagic mode and format enumerations are available as constants, as in the examples
+shown above: `macadam.bmdModeHD1080i50` and `macadam.bmdFormat10BitYUV`.
+For more
+information on the modes, see the Blackmagic DeckLink API documentation provided
+with the Blackmagic SDK.
+Note that not every card supports every mode and format.

+A set of utility functions are provided that allow access to the mode functions.
+In summary, there are:

+* `modeWidth`, `modeHeight`, `modeGrainDuration` and `modeInterlace`: Extract
+  parameters from a Blackmagic _mode_.
+* `formatDepth`, `formatFourCC`, `formatSampling` and `formatColorimetry`: Extract
+  parameters from a Blackmagic _format_.

 ## Status, support and further development

 This is prototype software that is not yet suitable for production use.
 The software is being actively tested and developed.